Drug Enforcement Administration (DEA), Department of Justice.

 Buprenorphine has been extensively diverted, trafficked and abused throughout many countries although those activities have often been fueled by the lack of high purity heroin and limited regulatory controls placed on buprenorphine (Lavelle et al., 1991; Rainey, 1986; Strang, 1995, 1991; Tracqui et al., 1998; Kintz, 2000; Basu, 1998; Robinson et al., 1993; Dore et al., 1997, Singh et al., 1992; Chowdhury et al., 1998).
 Surveys in several countries show that buprenorphine, along with heroin, temazepam, and amphetamines, ranks among the top drugs most frequently abused (Lavelle et al., 1991; Arditti et al., 1992; Lapeyre-Mestre et al., 1997; Thirion et al., 1999; Shewan et al., 1998; Taylor et al., 1996; Coggans et al., 1991; Barnard et al., 1998).
 Falsified prescriptions, theft, doctor shopping and street buys have all been identified as sources for buprenorphine.

 Buprenorphine use is associated with maladaptive patterns of substance use.
 In an analysis of 11,186 buprenorphine prescriptions (written in France during 4 months between September through December 1999), 12 percent of the patients received prescriptions from more than two prescribers and 18 percent of the patients were judged as having deviant maintenance treatment with more than two prescribers or more than 20 mg per day of buprenorphine (Thirion et al., 2002).
 Data provided in a report generated by a multidisciplinary task force (working under an agreement with the Office of the Junior Minister for Health, the General Health Administration and Schering Plough Laboratories) on the use of Subutex® in France noted that the sales of syringes in France remained stable despite the large numbers of individuals in treatment with Subutex®.
 At the same time, there was a significant reduction in heroin trafficking and heroin-related deaths.
 As so many heroin addicts were in treatment and being prescribed medications that are not injectable formulations, the sales for injection equipment should have fallen off drastically.
 That did not occur.
-Survey data regarding buprenorphine use indicated that between 12 and 31 percent of buprenorphine users crush the buprenorphine tablets and inject their own medication or diverted medication, often in combination with benzodiazepines (Ministry of Health of France, 1998).
+Survey data regarding buprenorphine use indicated that between 12 and 31 percent of buprenorphine users crush the buprenorphine tablets and inject Start Printed Page 62361their own medication or diverted medication, often in combination with benzodiazepines (Ministry of Health of France, 1998).
 Benzodiazepines purportedly enhance and prolong the euphorigenic properties of buprenorphine.
 These injection practices are associated with the spread of HIV and other communicable diseases as well as serious overdose events.
 Over 100 deaths in France have been associated high dose buprenorphine injection in combination with benzodiazepines (Tracqui et al., 1998; Kintz, 2001).
 In another study of 1018 drug injectors in Glasgow during 1993 and 1994, 41 percent of the injectors reported using buprenorphine and, of those, 26 percent reported at least one overdose (Taylor et al., 1996).

 A number of case reports involving buprenorphine abuse demonstrate that buprenorphine is associated with a pathological pattern of use, tolerance development and an opiate abstinence syndrome (Quigley et al., 1984; Singh et al., 1992; Basu et al., 1990).
 Researchers who have compared the toxicologic and psychopathologic characteristics of buprenorphine dependence with those of heroin found no clinically significant differences (Torrens et al., 1993).